seanmcquaid/SetListCreator/README.md

 I have more or less finished the app now, it will be primarily refactoring to clean up things that bother me about the app before considering this completed.

 Tests Left For Unit Testing on Front End :
-1) BandleaderPages - Edit Song, Profile, Client Edit Set List, Client Final Set List, Client Info, Client List, Set List Creator
+1) BandleaderPages - Profile, Client Edit Set List, Client Final Set List, Client Info, Client List, Set List Creator

 Next :
-1) Edit Song
-2) Client List
+1) Client List
-3) Profile
+2) Profile

 Things to do :
 1) Unit Tests - Front End